notaryproject/notation/specs/commandline/certificate.md

 Available Commands:
   add           Add certificates to the trust store.
 This command only operates on User level. delete        Delete certificates from the trust store.
-This command only operates on User level. generate-test Generate a test RSA key and a corresponding self-generated certificate list          List certificates used for verification.
+This command only operates on User level. generate-test Generate a test RSA key and a corresponding self-signed certificate. list          List certificates used for verification.
 This command operates on User level and System level. show          Show certificate details given trust store type, named store, and certificate file name.
-If certificate file contains certificate chain, all certificates in the chain are displayed starting from the leaf.
-Certificate file on User level is displayed prior to  System level.
+If the certificate file contains a certificate chain, all certificates in the chain are displayed starting from the leaf.
+User level has priority over System level.

 Flags:
   -h, --help   help for certificate